 The Milton Abbey weekend promises, once again, to be a truly uplifting experience in this most wonderful of English locations as well as a celebration of 10 years of Choral Holidays.

-Last year we asked our guests whether they would rather sing one major work or the usual mixture of pieces.
+In 2019 we asked our guests whether they would rather sing one major work or the usual mixture of pieces.
 Opinion was divided so here’s what we’re going top do.
 We’re going to take some of the all time favourite choral pieces and work on them together with one of the most popular major choral works in the repertoire today.

 Puccini’s Messa di Gloria is a beautiful work in which one of the greatest of all operatic composers, writing as a young man, mirrors some of what Verdi was already producing as well as showing what he would go on to write in his illustrious career.
 It’s not desperately difficult musically whilst providing vocal challenges which will enable us to teach you to get the best out of yourselves and provides the drama to get you really singing from the soul.